larrylawl/larrylawl.github.io/_posts/2024-07-11-diff-ip-shapes-3dparallelism.md

 tags:
   - pretrain
 ---
 As I'm learning more about 3D parallelism, I wonder - suppose that every device takes in a batch of tensors where the tensors across devices are of different sizes, will 3D parallelism still work?
-Turns out, it works for data and pipeline parallelism, but not tensor parallelism.
+Turns out, it works for data and pipeline parallelism, but tensor parallelism will need some work.

 For data parallelism, every device sees a different partition of the data, thus even if the tensors are of different sizes across devices, it's the same per device, so no shape issues here.